MonarchoftheShadows/shadowtrace_ir/docs/README.md

 ## 📄 License

-This tool is provided for legitimate cybersecurity defense and incident response purposes only.
+This tool is released under the GNU General Public License (GPL).

+You are free to use, modify, and distribute this software Derivative works must remain open-source under the GPL There is no warranty of any kind

 ---